City of Davis, CA

 Do not mix wastes together.
 Limit of 125 pounds or 15 gallons due to Department of Transportation Regulations.

-Free senior/disabled pick-up service: Senior and disabled Yolo County residents who are unable to drive may call 666‐8856 to schedule a free pick up of hazardous waste materials.
+Free hazardous waste pick-up service: Yolo County seniors and residents with a disability may call 530-666‐8856 to schedule a free pick up of hazardous waste materials.

 Reusable Products: Check out the reuse opportunities at the landfill as well!
 Often residents turn in items at the household hazardous waste days that are still usable.
 These reusable items are available for FREE!
 Stop by the landfill during a household hazardous waste drop-off day to get free reusable household products like paints, cleaning products and more!